Learn how to Get legal Clients to Say What they’re Really Thinking and Take Your Advice

 People often do or say what they think is expected of them.
 When you’re gathering information to understand the context of the negotiation or settlement, be sure to frame your questions in a way that lets your client feel that they can still do “what’s expected.”

 If, for example, in a divorce settlement or a parenting agreement, you’re trying to find out more about the other party’s character or conduct, your client may feel uncomfortable speaking ill of them for fear of looking like a bad person.

-So instead of asking, “is your ex a good parent?”
-You can ask, “is there something we can add to the parenting agreement that would be better for the children?” or “do you have suggestions around visitation that would be better?”
+So instead of asking, “Is your ex a good parent?”
+You can ask, “Is there something we can add to the parenting agreement that would be better for the children?” or “do you have suggestions around visitation that would be better?”
 Now the focus is away from the other parent, and your client doesn’t have to speak badly of the ex-spouse.
-Questions like “what could either party have done differently to avoid a certain situation?” creates the opportunity for your clients to speak their minds without badmouthing the other person.
+Questions like “what could either party has done differently to avoid a certain situation?” create the opportunity for your clients to speak their minds without badmouthing the other person.

 The answers you get should indicate what type of person or situation you are dealing with and how to structure the agreements in your client’s best interest.
 By making suggestions focusing on the children, your client doesn’t have to feel like they are speaking negatively of the other parent.

 You will find out exactly what your client is thinking and what they want in the agreement, and they will be more comfortable answering honestly with the focus away from their ex-spouse.
 They can still be the good people society expects them to be.

 Getting the legal client to take your advice

 Now that you have all the information, the next step is making sure your client follows the advice you give them.
 There are a few ways to guide them into taking your advice.